Talaween/Grant/README.md

 in this example there should be a table called tags in the database with the fields supplied.

-you can chain consitions using "&" and "|" operators. and you can use "(" ")" to set priority.
+you can chain consitions using "&" and "|" operators. currently using paranthesis "(" ")" to group conditions does not wprk.

 Grant throws exception if there is an syntax error in any condition when building the policy